-The dispensing limits (or days' supply) for drugs dispensed at retail pharmacies are described in the "Dispensing Limit" provision above.
+The dispensing limits (or days' supply) for drugs dispensed at retail pharmacies and through the mail-order pharmacy benefit are described in the "Dispensing Limit" provision above.

 Benefits for refills will be provided only when the member has used 75% of a supply of a single medication.
 The 75% is calculated based on both of the following: